DiRuijun/full-stack-tourism-system/README.md

     - `place`: The name of the place of interest.
   - **Returns**: Detailed data about the specified place, including votes and user feedback.
 If the place or country cannot be found, an error message is returned.

-These endpoints facilitate the dynamic interaction with the Online Survey System, allowing users to not only participate in surveys but also to explore the data collected on global tourist attractions.
+These endpoints facilitate the dynamic interaction with the Tourism System, allowing users to not only participate in surveys but also to explore the data collected on global tourist attractions.